bensutherland/ms_oyster_popgen/README.md

 (#todo: complete this section)

 ## hierfstat and adegenet
-This requires that you have exported a genpop file from stacks populations module.
+This requires that you have exported a genpop file from the stacks populations module.
 Note: the output file must be renamed from `*.genepop` to `*.gen`
 `mv 06-stacks_rx/batch_1.genepop 06-stacks_rx/batch_1.gen`